Runner (song): Ian Thomas's version

-Ian Thomas is a Canadian singer, songwriter and musician, whose songs have been successfully covered by several other artists.

-Thomas was inspired to write "The Runner" by the story of Terry Fox, a Canadian athlete who lost a leg to cancer and attempted to run with his prosthetic leg from the East Coast of Canada in Newfoundland and Labrador to the West Coast in British Columbia, but was forced to stop in Ontario due to medical concerns when cancer had been discovered in both of his lungs.
-Fox died in 1981.
-Thomas said that in making the song he "wanted to capture that gallantry, the importance of passing on the flame".
+Thomas was inspired to write "The Runner" by the story of Canadian athlete Terry Fox.
+Fox, who lost a leg to cancer, attempted to run with his prosthetic leg from the east coast of Canada in Newfoundland and Labrador to the west coast in British Columbia, but was forced to stop in Ontario due to medical concerns when cancer was discovered in both of his lungs; he died in 1981.
+Thomas said that in writing the song, he "wanted to capture that gallantry, the importance of passing on the flame".

 His version was included in The Terry Fox Story, a 1983 docudrama about Fox.
-It was also featured in the 2005 television biopic Terry, which was also about Fox.
+It was also featured in the 2005 television biopic of Fox, Terry.

 Manfred Mann's Earth Band version

-The timing on the Manfred Mann's Earth Band version was especially good, as it came out right before the 1984 Summer Olympics held in Los Angeles, prompting especially heavy play.
+The song was included on the American release of the band’s album Somewhere in Afrika (1984).
+For the 1998 series of remastered reissues, the song was instead appended to the reissue of Criminal Tango.
+It was also included on the compilations The Best of Manfred Mann's Earth Band Re-Mastered, Odds & Sods – Mis-takes & Out-takes, the Leftovers disc of the 40th Anniversary box set and the deluxe edition of the 50th anniversary collection Mannthology.
+The single edit, which fades early, is rarer on CD, and was only reissued on The Complete Greatest Hits of Manfred Mann and Mannthology.

 Trevor Rabin, at that time the guitarist of the progressive rock band Yes, played the guitar solo on this track.

-The video for this version, directed by Lindsey Clennell, received heavy airplay on MTV.
-In it, the band performs near a campfire at night (shot on a soundstage), interspersed with video of runners racing or carrying the Olympic flame, much of which was footage shot for the previous Summer Olympics in 1972 and 1976.
-A 12-second sequence focused on American sprinter Robert Taylor, along with other parts from the 100 metres in Munich.
+The timing of the release of Manfred Mann's Earth Band version, just before the 1984 Summer Olympics in Los Angeles, prompted especially heavy play.
+The video for this version, directed by Lindsey Clennell, also received heavy airplay on MTV.
+In it, the band performs near a campfire at night (shot on a soundstage), interspersed with video of runners racing or carrying the Olympic flame, much of which was footage shot for the Summer Olympics in 1972 and 1976.
+A 12-second sequence focused on American sprinter Robert Taylor and the 100 metres in Munich.

 This version of the song was used in the movie The Philadelphia Experiment (1984).

-The song was included on the American release of their album Somewhere in Afrika (1984).
-With the 1998 series of remastered reissues, the song was instead appended to the reissue of Criminal Tango.
-It was also included on the compilations The Best of Manfred Mann's Earth Band Re-Mastered, Odds & Sods – Mis-takes & Out-takes, the Leftovers disc of the 40th Anniversary box set and the deluxe edition of Mannthology.

-The single edit (which fades early) is rarer on CD, having only been reissued on The Complete Greatest Hits of Manfred Mann and the 50th anniversary release Mannthology.